 Data will remain with the PI for 2 years after the completion of the project to allow adequate time for publication.
 Foreseeable users of the data are managers associated with the US Fish and Wildlife Service as the waters and coral reefs surrounding Palmyra were recently designated (2009) as part of the new Pacific Island Remote Area (PRIA) National Marine Monument.
-Additionally, the NOAA Coral Reef Ecosystem Division and Coral Reef Conservation Programs and the American Samoa Department of Marine & Wildlife anticipate using the data for monitoring purposes.
+Additionally, the NOAA Coral Reef Ecosystem Division and Coral Reef Conservation Programs anticipate using the data for monitoring purposes.
+Roger Nisbet and Eric Mueller anticipate incorporating biological rates quantified in experiments into an unassociated but collaborative effort to create a mathematical theoretical dynamic energy budget model for coral reef organisms: these data will be supplied to them in appropriate formats.
+The lead PIs of the Moorea Coral Reef-LTER and of the Coral Reef Instrumented Monitoring Platform also anticipate using the data for monitoring purposes.

-Roles and Responsibilities
+V. Roles and Responsibilities